A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - Uber/Lyft/Taxi TO the Open:

-- I’d recommend putting in “Mets-Willets Point” as the destination (not Billie Jean King National Tennis Center) – this will take you directly to the spot on Roosevelt Avenue where the 7 train lets people off, then you can just walk up the stars and across the foot bridge to the East Gate.
+- You can have the driver put in “Billie Jean King National Tennis Center” if you want to have them drop you near the SOUTH GATE.
+If you’re aiming for the EAST GATE, try putting in “Mets-Willets Point” as the destination – this will take you directly to the spot on Roosevelt Avenue where the 7 train lets people off, then you can just walk up the stars and across the foot bridge to the East Gate.
+But that option MAY not be available if they are blocking off traffic, which they occasionally do.

 - If considering a taxi or Uber/Lyft home after a night session, be prepared for a long wait, hassles, and a very (very) expensive ride with surge pricing.
 Getting an Uber/Lyft after an evening session when literally thousands of others are trying to do the same can be a nightmare.
 I tried it in 2016 as an experiment and here’s what happened: (1) Had to go to designated “zone 3” pickup area for cabs and users– a long walk from the South Gate near the globe (trying to meet them by the 7 train at Roosevelt is really tough given heavy traffic); (2) three Uber drivers cancelled on me after accepting before I finally get one; (3) Surge pricing was in effect, with a ride that should have cost $45 being quoted over $120.